MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is the only profession where occasionally, the answer to a problem is to add another problem.
+Programmers sometimes use the term "spaghetti code" to refer to a program with a complex and tangled control structure, making it difficult to follow and maintain.